-Last year, the 2016 Pro-Celebrity Tennis Classic raised an amazing $700,000 dollars.
-Since 1989, Chris Evert’s efforts have contributed over $23.25 million in an ongoing campaign against drug abuse and child neglect in Florida.
+Before Covid, the last Pro-Celebrity Tennis Classic was held in 2019.
+The Classic raised an amazing $800,000 dollars.
+Since 1989, Chris Evert’s efforts have contributed over $26 million in an ongoing campaign against drug abuse and child neglect in Florida.
 With the help of loyal and generous sponsors, participating celebrities, legions of volunteers and a dedicated staff, Chris Evert continues to raise money to fund programs that ensure a bright future for at-risk children and their families.

 Chris retired from Professional Tennis in September 1989, after her final match in the U.S. Open.
 One month later, Chrissie was back on the tennis court hosting the first Chris Evert Pro-Celebrity Tennis Classic in Boca Raton, Florida.
 The first fundraiser for Chris Evert Charities drew widespread attention in the international press.
 It was proclaimed the most successful, first-year benefit in tennis history.
 The 1989 event raised more than $350,000 before a sold-out crowd and a national television audience.